itzikb/ansible-devstack/README.md

 ### Devstack
-The default local.conf is taken from roles/devstack/templates/local.conf It's possible to supply a different local.conf by either overriding the file or uding the **local_conf** variable to point one with a different name.
+The default local.conf is taken from roles/devstack/templates/local.conf It's possible to supply a different local.conf by either overriding the file or passing the **local_conf** variable to point one with a different name.

 ### local.conf templates
 Currently there are 3 templates: